 Visit from a Fire Engine

 Natalie Rumsfort was starting to get irritated.
 She had made an appointment to interview Dr. Lewis Morton at 10:00 a.m.
 It was now 11:15, and there was no sign of the Chicago Cyber Engineering CEO.
 Three trips to the reception desk yielded the same result, "Dr. Morton is running behind.
 He will receive you soon."
 The security staff added to her irritation by confiscating her bag with the iPhone, iPad, and other personal stuff.
 Even her iWatch went into the checked bin.
-She was only allowed to carry in a large notepad, Sharpie pen, and a set of printed questions and notes.
+She could only carry a large notepad, a Sharpie pen, and a set of printed questions and notes.

-She dressed differently for this interview, eschewing the jeans and T-shirt attire to gain police officers' attention.
+Natalie dressed differently for this interview, eschewing the jeans and T-shirt attire she used to gain police officers' attention.
 Today, Natalie wore an indigo business suit and a white blouse.
 Her outfit was from Hong Kong, tailored for her hourglass figure.
 The lace-trimmed blouse showed no cleavage, and the skirt ended just below her knees.
 Prim and proper, she thought, perfect for entering the kingdom of the nerds.

 This place must be a gold mine, she thought, scanning the modern art on the walls, the dazzling water fountain in the center of the reception area, and the polished granite everywhere.
 At the far end of the reception area was a Meta Zephyr humanoid robot polishing the floor.
-Into her field of view came a woman, flashily dressed in a gray tailored business suit, with a man's white shirt, grey scarf in place of a tie, and high heels.
-Her long blond hair, worn up, caused some of the waiting visitors to take notice.
+A woman came into her field of view, flashily dressed in a gray tailored business suit, with a man's white shirt, grey scarf in place of a tie, and high heels.
+Her long blond hair, worn up, caused some waiting visitors to notice.

 "Ms. Rumsfort, I'm Alice Brinlyn, Dr. Morton's executive assistant.
 He will see you now."

 Natalie rose and dutifully followed.
 Walking briskly to the edge of the reception area, Alice swiped a security console to open the door to the executive section.
 She led Natalie through a labyrinth of hallways and two more security doors before reaching the mahogany doors of Morton's office.
-Pointing at the door, Alice smiled sweetly and said: "Go on in, he's expecting you."
+Pointing at the door, Alice smiled sweetly.

+"Go on in.
+He's expecting you."

 Natalie pushed through the door, and her first reaction was how tidy his office was.
 The computer nerds she interviewed had offices littered with manuals and candy wrappers.
 This office was spare, with two executive desks.
 One was for business, and the other had two large computer monitors and a keyboard.
-Morton was sitting behind the business desk and rose as she entered the room.
+Morton sat behind the business desk and rose as she entered the room.

-"Natalie Rumsfort of the Chicago Sun-Times.
-What brings you to Chicago Digital ConsultantsEngineering?"
+"Natalie Rumsfort of the Chicago Sentinel.
+What brings you to Chicago Cyber Engineering?"

 He did not offer to shake her hand.
 Natalie looked straight into his eyes, giving him a wry smile.